colemancda/NetworkObjects/README.md

 On the iOS client, set fill out the session variables (0 for Client ID and the token you previously entered for Client Secret, along with the desired username and password) in the login screen to login or register a new user.

+Here's a video of the example working - https://vimeo.com/91811333

 If you have any questions you can contact me at @colemancda